 If you come across pages, such as supplements and ads that are not counted towards the total page count of the issue, it is best to stop scanning once you get through those so we can make an adjustment.

-The scanner will use whatever prefix you chose in the settings (in this case "scan"), and add 0001 to the first scan, and increase the number by one for each scan.
-Because we want the page umber in the file name to match the actual page number, we will change the filename of those pages not counted towards the magazines page count.
+The scanner will use whatever prefix you chose in the settings (usually "scan"), and add 0001 to the first scan, and increase the number by one for each scan.
+Because we want the page number in the file name to match the actual page number, we will change the filename of those pages not counted towards the magazines page count.

 So let's say you just scanned 8 pages of ads from Konami, and you notice that the page before them was page 88 and the page after is page 89.
 Those 8 pages are not part of the page count.
-So once all the scans have transferred from the scanner to your hard drive, find the first page of the ads and rename it from scan0089 to scan0088a.
+Find the first page of the ads and rename it from scan0089 to scan0088a.
 Rename the rest scan0088b through h, and that is it.
 Now, when you scan page 89, the scanner will give it the file name scan0089, and you'll be back on track.